water4699/persona-shard/README.md

 ```

 This tells Vercel:
+- Set working directory to `frontend/`
-- Install dependencies in the root directory
+- Install dependencies in the frontend directory
-- Build the frontend from the `frontend/` subdirectory
+- Run build command in the frontend directory
 - Serve the built files from `frontend/dist/`
 - Handle client-side routing with SPA fallback